cisco-security/Cisco-Validated-Designs/safe-cloud-caas-aws/cisco-secure-analytics/README.md

 # Cisco Secure Cloud Analytics integration with AWS VPCs
-This template provides first time Secure Cloud Analytics integration with a single AWS VPC.
+The template(aws-swc.template) provides first time Secure Cloud Analytics integration with a single AWS VPC.
 The integration happens in 3 steps.
   - Create an S3 bucket to store VPC flow logs
   - Enable VPC flows logs on a given AWS VPC and deliver the flow logs to newly created S3 bucket
   - Create an IAM role and associate IAM policies to it to allow Secure Cloud Analytics the permission to S3 bucket and other resources